martinbarge/sml5202-2022-JaneSmith/javascript-basics.md

 <li>First we have a button with an ID of "myButton" attached.
 This button is an HTML object and can be placed anywhere on the page.</li>
 <li>Next, we have our JavaScript code block, inside the &lt;script&gt; tags.</li>
 <li>The first thing the code does is access the object named 'myButton' and attach an event listener to it.
 The event is "click" and the action performed by the click is the function named 'test1'.</li>
 <li>The test1 function is created using the 'function' keyword.
-The function is named test1(), and it's routine is enclosed within { ... }.
+The function is named test1(), and it performs the action enclosed within { ... }.
 This function performs an 'alert()', which presents a pop-up box.</li>
-<li>Inside the alert() object we have a sentence to display to the user.</li>
+<li>Inside the alert() object we have the sentence "Hello!
+I'm an alert box!", which will display to the user.</li>
 </ol>
 </p>